elixirschool/elixirschool/en/lessons/libraries/bypass.md

 There shouldn't be anything too surprisingly in the above test.
 Instead of creating a single Bypass connection in `setup`, we're creating two within our test and specifying their ports as 1234 and 1337.
 Next we see our `Bypass.expect/2` calls and finally the same code we have in `SchedulerTest` to start the scheduler and assert we log the appropriate messages.

 That's it!
-We've built a utility to keep us informed if there's any issues without domains and we've learned how to employe Bypass to write better tests with external services.
+We've built a utility to keep us informed if there's any domain without issues and we've learned how to employe Bypass to write better tests with external services.